applesinus/JAL/README.md

 # JAL
- A university work where I make my compiler/interprier for a made up language.
+ A university work where I make my interprier for a made up language.
 JAL is for "Just Another Language"